philipphenkel/docker-faye-server/README.md

 Faye is a publish-subscribe messaging system based on the Bayeux protocol.
 It is designed to allow client-side JavaScript programs to send messages to each other with low latency over HTTP.

-This project provides a Faye server which is based on Node.js and a corresponding Docker container.
+This project provides a Node.js based Faye server in a Docker container.
 Faye's in-process memory engine is used to store the state.

 Direct Usage
 ------------